Private planes generally travel between 100 – 150 km/h faster than commercial planes, though it can very much vary by the type of plane.

 Used private jets can still be very expensive, though, costing in the tens of millions of dollars.

-Are Private Jets Safer Than Commercial Planes?
+Private Jets Are Statistically Less Safe Than Commercial Planes

 Private jets are less safe than commercial ones – at least comparatively.